 '

-DECLARE SUB Modpwr (p AS INTEGER, q AS INTEGER, m AS INTEGER)
+DECLARE SUB Modmlt (ByVal p AS SHORT, ByVal q AS SHORT, ByVal m AS SHORT)

 '

-DECLARE SUB Modsqu (p AS INTEGER, m AS INTEGER)
+DECLARE SUB Modsqu (ByVal p AS SHORT, ByVal m AS SHORT)

 '